Topics on this page:

 - Property used to make, process, deliver, and import or export drugs, such as vehicles, boats, planes, materials, products, and equipment;

-- Money (if more than $300) or weapons used or intended for use in relation to the drug crime;
+- Money or weapons used or intended for use in relation to the drug crime

 Does the government need permission from the court before it takes my property?